 The importance of electron transfer throughout molecular chemistry has sparked intense research effort for decades.
 In solids, the scope of this important class of reactions is similarly broad, for example: electrode surface reactions, reductive intercalation reactions (e.g., in battery operation), photo-electrochemical reactions, and electrocatalytic reactions.
-The latter class of reactions is likely to become increasingly important as synthetic chemists strive to extend progress made in porous materials synthesis to include conductive materials with sufficiently large pores to permit molecular inclusion.
-Theory will seek to couple understanding of electron transfer processes.
+The latter class of reactions is likely to become increasingly important as synthetic chemists strive to extend progress made in porous materials' synthesis to include conductive materials with sufficiently large pores to permit molecular inclusion.
+Theory will seek to couple understanding of electron transport with an understanding of the local details of solid/molecule electron transfer processes.